 Your loyalty card can be topped up at the bar, where you can pay by cash, credit card or cheque to ensure you can continue enjoying the members’ 10% discount on food and drinks.

 We accept payment in cash, by credit cards, cheques, direct debit and Premium Finance.
-If you would like to pay by internet banking, we have two bank accounts for members’ use.
+If you would like to pay by internet banking, we have an account for members’ use.

-All other payments, such as the cost of functions/golf days and the like, should be paid to: Windlesham Golf Management Ltd, Coutts & Co, Sort Code 18-00-02, Account Number 51540651.
+All subscriptions, the cost of functions/golf days and the like, should be paid to Windlesham Golf Management Ltd, Coutts & Co, Sort Code 18-00-02, Account Number 51540651.
 Please quote your invoice number or membership number and/or name.

 We have a small number of lockers available to let for an annual fee of £50.00.
 If you would like to hire one, please contact the office.